opoupeney/dfd/source/devguide/select.rst

 .. image:: ../images/icons/icon_web.png
    :class: pull-right

-The select component allows users to select from a list of values, for example Yyes* or *No*.
+The select component allows users to select from a list of values, for example Yes* or *No*.

 |